After stunning fall, here’s hoping ex-UW coach Steve Sarkisian finds happiness in NFL

 In Atlanta, Sarkisian — whom Petersen once called the best offensive play-caller he ever went up against — inherits a superb offense, one that led the NFL in several categories and racked up the seventh-most points in league history.

-That’s a tough act to follow — except for the fact that Shanahan was severely criticized for the Falcons’ second-half play calling in the Super Bowl after Atlanta had opened a big lead.
+That’s a tough act to follow — except for the fact that Shanahan was severely criticized for the Falcons’ second-half play-calling in the Super Bowl after Atlanta had opened a big lead.
 There already are whispers that quarterback Matt Ryan will be the de facto offensive coordinator, much like Peyton Manning was in Indianapolis and Denver.

 At any rate, Sarkisian has a golden opportunity to resurrect his career and, more important, his life.
 With the new tools he has learned, and the new understanding he has gained, he hopefully is better equipped to handle whatever pressure, and adversity, might come his way.

 During his exile from the sport this past year, Sarkisian visited several teams, including the Tampa Bay Buccaneers, the University of Florida and Alabama.
-But his first stop was the Atlanta Falcons, where Quinn welcomed him openly and helped rekindle his love of football, Sarkisian has said.
+But his first stop was the Falcons, where Quinn welcomed him openly and helped rekindle his love of football, Sarkisian has said.

 “It took one practice,’’ Sarkisian said during his media availability before the national-title game.
 “As soon as I got out on that field with Dan Quinn, that staff, I knew this is where I need to be, this is where I want to be.
 This is what I love doing.
 Football’s in my blood.
 I knew right away.
 Man, I love being around it.”